ckipp01/chronica/wiki/webring-checker.md

 Status: Archived

-webring-checker is a simple service and api for the [xxiivv webring](https://webring.xxiivv.com/).
+webring-checker is a simple service and api for the xxiivv .
 The api is able to provide a list of sites in the webring, check the status of the webring, and also show an rss feed of the webring.
 The full options are below.

   - `GET /` will return a description page
   - `GET /check?format=html` will return an html report of all sites, their